About the 2022 Sale & Instructions

 2. Bidding

 To be as fair as possible, we have set 9 p.m.
-EST (Eastern Standard Time), Sunday, November 6, 2022, as the deadline for bids.
-Note the 1 hour earlier closing from past sales.
-Nov.
-6 is about 8 days away from launch (Ebay norm is 7 days), so don't delay!
-All bids by e-mail or telephone dated up to time of the close will be acknowledged and handled on an equal basis.
-When more than one bid is received for a puzzle during that period and no overbid, we will conduct a draw for the winner aimed at spreading the puzzles around as much as possible.
+EST (Eastern Standard Time), Sunday, December 8, 2024, as the deadline for bids.
+All bids by e-mail dated up to time of the close will be acknowledged and handled on an equal basis.
+If a puzzle has multiple bidders at list price and the puzzle has no overbids, we will conduct a draw for the winner aimed at spreading the puzzles around as much as possible.
 You may bid at list price as many puzzles as you wish.
-The more list price bids you make, the better chance of winning a puzzle.
-And don’t worry about ending up with too many puzzles.
-It has never happened!
+There is no limitation on overbidding.

 We also ask that when overbidding you do so by at least the following minimum increments: on prices up to $100: $2; from $100 to $300: $5; over $300: $10, and that you not overbid by simply stating in an email: “Overbid the current bid by the minimum amount”.
 You must state a figure for your overbid.
 Also note we treat your overbid as the actual bid regardless of the amount being overbid, and not an “up to” or proxy bid as does the Ebay computer.
-This is an important distinction from Ebay and can be both a positive and a negative (call Bob and he will explain).
 If two (or more) bidders are tied at the close, the bid dated earlier is the winner.
-Other distinctions: we do not notify you when you are overbid; you should check the bidding from time to time.
-While we try to acknowledge all bids as they are received, we cannot do this the last night near the end of the sale as bids pour in.
-And please, please, please note in your email when bidding, puzzle number (#), title (should you misstate number), amount of bid, and whether it is an overbid (o/b).
-This helps greatly in our recording of your bids, both on the website and in our records and will speed up response time.
+Other distinctions: we do not notify you when you are overbid; you should check the site to from time to time to see if your bid value is still the highest.

 3. Strategy

-In our last sale, every puzzle listed was sold with 95% going via overbids, many, however, by only a few dollars over list price.
+In our last sale, every puzzle listed was sold with 98% going via overbids, many, however, by only a few dollars over list price.
 On average, buyers received about a fifth of the puzzles they bid on.
 In all, 74 bidders received puzzles.
 It is best to request more puzzles than you need, the more, the better your chances, maybe setting a maximum dollar limit in case you are “too lucky” (never happens).
 Remember: as puzzles are overbid, their list price bids become "moot".
-Best of all, however, near the end check on the status of the bidding by visiting our website and email us to add to your list puzzles not in heavy demand, maybe placing overbids on some of them.
+Only 4 puzzles ended up with only list price bids in last year’s sale.

 4. Payment & Shipping

-We hope to hear from you and welcome your emails and calls.
+We hope to hear from you and welcome your emails.
 Generally, we will be around to respond promptly to you and post the latest bidding on our website.
-And if these instructions confuse you, give Bob a phone call (508-799-0644) and he will explain.
+And if these instructions confuse you, contact Bob and he will explain.
 But please use email for your bidding so we have a written record of your bids which can be searched after the sale closes for accuracy.
-We can make mistakes, especially at Bob’s age.
+We can make mistakes, especially as Bob ages.

 Thank you!